prody/ProDy/doc/examples/proteins/parsepdb.rst

 Subsets of atoms
 -------------------------------------------------------------------------------

-Parser can be used to parse backbone or alpha carbon atoms:
+Parser can be used to parse backbone or Cα atoms:

 >>> backbone = parsePDB('1mkp', subset='bb')
 >>> backbone